pycom/pycom-documentation/content/firmwareapi/pycom/expansionboards/pygate.md

 ### machine.pygate_reset()

-Hard-reset (power cycle) the Pygate and development module inserted
+Hard-reset (power cycle) the Pygate and development module inserted.

+> To use this functionality, you will need to update the Pygate firmware.
+Go to [update firmware](/updatefirmware/expansionboard/) to do so.